-08 Nov How to: install on a curved surface
+08 Jun How to: curved ceiling installation

 Here at Glosswood, we often get asked if our timber lining boards can be installed onto a curved wall or ceiling.
 In short, yes they can.
 Installing Glosswood timber lining boards onto a curved surface is very similar to installing the lining boards onto a flat surface.
 Why is this?
 Because there is an allowance on the Tongue and Groove of our boards which helps to accommodate putting them into an arc (as long as the curve is not too sharp).